-Sum of products and product of sums are methods of representing boolean expression.
+Sum of products and product of sums are methods of representing boolean expressions.
 Both have their uses depending on the situation.

 Minterms are values giving the output 1.
 Minterms are represented in the SOP.

-Don’t cares are cells represented by “x”.
+Don’t care are cells represented by “x”.
 They are often used to complete groups.